Ning114/JPA/README.md

 The things the user should be able to do include:

 Phase 1:
-- Choose what vocabulary topics they want to practice (More vocabulary sets will be implemented down the line)
+- Choose what vocabulary topics they want to practice (kind of implemented) (More vocabulary sets will be implemented down the line)
 - Choose which Hiragana row they want to practice (implemented)
 - Choose which Katakana row they want to practice